 With an imposing and strong personality, the Staffordshire Bull Terrier, as part of Terrier Breed Group is a perfect guard dog!
 They have a hard time getting along with other animals, and some may never get past this instinct, which determines the necessity to live in homes that do not keep any other pets!
 Their aggressiveness is known to be strongly linked with protecting their owners, and not so much concerning their property!
 These dogs are very sensitive and loving, and they do enjoy playing and goofing around!

 This is one big dog, whose appearance can scare anyone away!
 The Great Pyrenees are a great guardian and herding dogs who do great at watching over livestock.
 If not required for guarding purposes, the dog can be a well-behaved dog to humans – only if an assertive and informed owner trains them since puppyhood, and is also consistent with the rules being set.
 Whereas, in other circumstances, being individual dogs, the Great Pyrenees think for themselves and create rules to dominate the household!

 15. Tibetan Mastiff

-Beware: they shed A LOT, your house would be covered in dog-hair in a matter of a few days!
+Beware: Tibetan Mastiff is a heavy shedding dog, your house would be covered in dog-hair in a matter of a few days!

 16. Chow Chow